All Episodes

 We're being joined right now by Mallory Factor.

-Mark Belling and for Rush, we're talking with Mallory Factor, the author of Shadow Bosses, an expose of government employee unions.
+We're talking with Mallory Factor, the author of Shadow Bosses, an expose of government employee unions.

 In my own state of Wisconsin, Governor Scott Walker, as his first major act as governor, came in and proposed legislation that restricted the ability of the unions to bargain on anything other than wages, also required them to kick in for their health insurance and their pensions.

-Since that legislation has passed, and the ability of the unions to bargain on things has gone away, there's been in Wisconsin tremendous erosion of union membership.
+Since that legislation has passed and the ability of the unions to bargain on things has gone away, there's been in Wisconsin tremendous erosion of union membership.

 If they don't have the dues, they don't have the money.

-So in some ways, um Scott Walker is responsible for the re-elect of Obama, though I am a major Scott Walker fan and would not want to change anything.
+So in some ways, Scott Walker is responsible for the re-elect of Obama, though I am a major Scott Walker fan and would not want to change anything.

-The Michigan State Legislature just passed right to work legislation, which also says you don't have to join the union or pay dues to the union if you don't want to.
+The Michigan state legislature just passed right to work legislation, which also says you don't have to join the union or pay dues to the union if you don't want to.

 And again, the same sort of apocalyptic reaction from the unions.

-This is the one thing they do not want, and I think it's the one way that the Republicans can fight back and try to level the playing field is to go after the money of the unions.
+And I think it's the one way that the Republicans can fight back and try to level the playing field is to go after the money of the unions.

 Well, it's very interesting.

-But and but they hate it because they know a lot of people will not want to be part of that union for a whole bunch of reasons.
+but they hate it because they know a lot of people will not want to be part of that union for a whole bunch of reasons.

-You've made a remarkable contribution here because I think that this is the best case yet that I've seen that summarizes the power of the unions and how they've moved away from being, well, let's just represent the rights of the workers and instead become an operation to elect Democrats, especially fire liberal Democrats.
+You've made a remarkable contribution here because I think that this is the best case yet that I've seen that summarizes the power of the unions and how they've moved away from being, well, let's just represent the rights of the workers and instead become an operation to elect Democrats, especially far liberal Democrats.

-Thank you very much.
+Thank you very much, Mallory Factor.

-Mallory Factor, the name of the book again is Shadow Bosses.
+The name of the book again is Shadow Bosses.

 I'm Mark Belling sitting in for Rush.